[H2] TL;DR

 Material composition creates another crucial difference.
 Conventional incontinence pads often contain petroleum-based plastics, chlorine bleach, synthetic fragrances, and dyes that sit directly against healing tissue for hours.
 Postpartum skin is particularly vulnerable—hormonal fluctuations increase oil production and sensitivity, making you more susceptible to contact dermatitis, rashes, and irritation.

-Attn: Grace pads use proprietary CLN Design plant-based top sheets with no petroleum against your skin, no chlorine bleach, no synthetic fragrances, and no dyes.
-This design is especially important during postpartum recovery when you're wearing pads continuously and your body is healing from birth trauma.
+Attn: Grace pads use plant-based top sheets designed to ensure that your skin never comes into contact with harsh, petroleum-based plastics, chlorine bleach,synthetic fragrances or dyes.
+Looking for a Skin-SafeTM pad is especially important during postpartum recovery when you're wearing pads continuously and your body is healing from birth trauma.

 Your Postpartum Protection Timeline